inside.ewu.edu

 Satisfies: a university graduation requirement–diversity.

-This course examines the contemporary experiences of Asian Americans in the United States primarily from a sociological perspective.
+Examines the contemporary experiences of Asian Americans in the United States primarily from a sociological perspective.
 It emphasizes the diversity and complexity of Asian Americans through an intersectional lens.
-The course will engage students in active learning activities and discussions.
+Engages in active learning activities and discussions.

 SOCI 385.
 GLOBAL MIGRATION.
 5 Credits.